AgrospAI/pontus-x_cli/README.md

 ## Installation

-If you don't have npm installed, install Node.js and NPM followin g the instructions at https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+If you don't have npm installed, install Node.js and NPM following the instructions at https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 Then, install the Pontus-X CLI globally using npm: